 Idiot Ball: It's a wonder social services didn't come around to take Kim away from Lenore.
 It takes a particular kind of parental incompetance to encourage your (recently turned) 17 year old daughter to travel overseas across another continent with only one person she knows along with others she's not even the slightest bit familiar with and call out her overprotective father for even mentioning how this could go wrong.

-Innocent Bystander: In the first film, Bryan shoots Jean-Claude's wife, even though she had nothing to do with Kim's kidnapping.
+Innocent Bystander: In the first film, Bryan shoots and wounds Jean-Claude's wife, even though she had nothing to do with Kim's kidnapping.
 In the sequel, one of the mooks murders a random hotel guest after barging into the wrong room.

 Did Bryan seriously think that the Albanian scumbags in the first film wouldn't have families who would want to avenge their brutal and bloody deaths?